edwineduuuh/wireframing/README.md

 - **Example:** A wireframe for a login page might include placeholders for the username and password fields, along with a login button.
 This section of the wireframe defines how users will interact with the system, including any necessary validation or error messages.

 By incorporating these key elements into a wireframe, designers can create a clear, structured layout that sets the foundation for the visual design and functionality of a product.

+## Types of Wireframes

+Wireframes can be classified into different types based on their level of detail.
+The two main types are **Low-Fidelity Wireframes** and **High-Fidelity Wireframes**.

+### Low-Fidelity Wireframes

+**Low-fidelity wireframes** are basic sketches or simple digital designs that focus on the structure and layout of a product without worrying about design details like colors, typography, or images.
+They are often created using pen and paper or basic wireframing tools.

+- **When to use:** These wireframes are typically used early in the design process to explore and communicate the basic layout and flow.
+They are quick to produce and easy to modify, making them ideal for brainstorming and initial feedback.
+- **Example:** A basic grid layout showing boxes for navigation, content, and footer, with minimal details or labels.

+### High-Fidelity Wireframes

+**High-fidelity wireframes** are more detailed and closer to the final product, often including actual content, realistic design elements, and interactions.
+These wireframes may incorporate color schemes, fonts, and images, though they still do not represent the full visual design.

+- **When to use:** High-fidelity wireframes are typically used later in the design process to refine and finalize the layout and interactions before moving on to the development stage.
+They provide more clarity for designers, developers, and stakeholders.
+- **Example:** A wireframe with detailed buttons, text, and images, resembling the final interface, though without full visual styling.

+## Type of Wireframe Used Here

+The wireframes used in this project are **low-fidelity wireframes**.
+These simple designs help us quickly define the basic layout, structure, and functionality of the product.
+Since the focus is on organizing content and planning user flows, we use low-fidelity wireframes at the initial stages to visualize and iterate on the core ideas before moving on to more detailed designs.

+---

+This section now includes a breakdown of **Low-Fidelity** and **High-Fidelity** wireframes, explaining their purpose and use cases.
+It also adds a brief description of the type of wireframe used in this particular project (low-fidelity).